wp-plugins/powerpress/readme.txt

 * Released on 11/??/2010
 * Added `the_powerpress_all_players()` and `get_the_powerpress_all_players()` functions for use in themes.
 Thanks Nicolas for contributing code!
 * Added Danish translation to PowerPress.
 Thanks GeorgWP for translating!
+* Fixed bug in line 225 of powerpressadmin-jquery.php file.

 = 1.0.11 =
 * Released on 9/29/2010